 Assessment methods and criteria

 Oral exam consisting in the discussion of a group project and in some questions about the course content.
-The project is the development of a model of a fluid or thermodynamic system and its implementation in two computing environments to choose from Matlab, Scilab and OpenModelica.
+The project is the development of a model of a fluid or thermodynamic system and its implementation in the Matlab computing environment.

 Lectures attendance is highly recommended.

 Non-attending students are invited to consult the Elly platform on which the topics actually presented in class will be periodically listed.